TimeToogo/Penumbra/README.md

 The goals of Storm
 ==================
- - To provide a maintainable and sensible approach to the complex ORM realm
+ - To provide a maintainable and sensible approach to the complex ORM realm.
  - To reward the user with unpolluted and flexible domain models.
  - To provide a fluent [language integrated query (Similar to C#'s LINQ)](#phpinq)
  - To [reduce the amount of queries](#queries) to the underlying platform and assist in [eliminating n+1 queries](#queries).